GooberDev/VectorLib/README.md

 This does assume that the elements are in successions of eachother.
 (4 bytes per element therefor either an integer or a float)

-Replace "address" with the actual address to the first element in the vector stored in memory
+Replace "address" with the actual address to the first element in the vector stored in memory You can also use the suffix "_d" here for a debug vector
 ```lua
 local vec2Integers = Vector2.read_ints_from_memory(address)
 local vec2Floats = Vector2.read_floats_from_memory(address)